front-end-intermediate/session-2/storage.md

 }
 ```

+Radio buttons should now remember their state on refresh.

 We have one more condition to account for. if the field type is not a checkbox or a radio button it must be a field.

 We'll use `else if` for the radios: